 But work and life are not two separate things.
 According to somebody on the Internet who has the quote that supports my argument, we spend at least 33% of our lives working – some of us as much as 50%.
 Now, who in the hell wants to cut a 33% slice out of their life and call it the part that’s ‘not life‘?
 Oh, that piece is rotten; just throw it away.
 What are we trying to say here?
 That it’s common and perfectly normal for your job to suck?
 And as long as you balance that suckiness with not-suckiness, you’ll be OK?

 Well, it’s not OK with me.

-If there is one thing I’ve learned in life it is that how you feel depends on how you frame it.
-And also – that you can only achieve great things when you’re standing on the platform of strength, which is a positive outlook and attitude.
+How you feel depends on how you frame things.
+You can only achieve great things when you’re standing on a platform of strength, which is a positive outlook and attitude.
 Negativity about anything creates weakness and it blinds you from the ability to see opportunity and the good.
 It’s a hole to fall into, not a platform to stand upon.
 So, I’d like to suggest a new frame for this whole concept…

 The concept of Work/Life Integration embraces the fact that your work is an integral part of your life.
 I’d even go so far as to say that it suggests work should be an integral part of your life if it isn’t.
 That is to say, if your job sucks, you are either in the wrong job, or you need to fix your current job, or you simply need to fix your sorry attitude and then watch how things change when you do.